arhelmus/akka-http-rest/README.md

 For storaging there are Storage classes that always have interface with two implementation, production one and in-memory one.
 That's needed to fasten tests of services and make it independent from each other.

+### Checking code coverage
+To generate code coverage report, please run: `sbt clean coverage test coverageReport`.
+Then you will have HTML pages with reports in `/target/scala-2.12/scoverage-report`

 ### Packaging
 Application packaging implemented via [sbt-native-packager](https://github.com/sbt/sbt-native-packager) plugin.
 Currently in `build.sbt` enabled two types: docker and universal.